Summit County – Mid-Year 2019

 Located less than a two-hour drive from Denver, yet alive with the sought-after mountain lifestyle, is Summit County.
 Breckenridge, Copper Mountain, Keystone, Frisco, Dillon, and Silverthorne make up this desired area that people find as a great place to call home.
 Unparalleled quality of life with ample year-round activities, a community feel, and breathtaking mountain vistas at every turn, are what attracts buyers from around the world to live in this picturesque western side of the Continental Divide.

-LIV Sotheby’s International Realty produces a Micro Market Report focused on Summit County and the neighborhoods within it.
-As a whole, Summit County saw an increase in average price by an impressive 16.7% for Q1 of 2019 compared to 2018, increasing the average price for this year to $857,056.
-In addition, total dollar volume sold also increased by 4.6% compared to January through March of 2018.
+LIV Sotheby’s International Realty produces a Micro Market Report focused on real estate for Summit County and the neighborhoods within it.
+As a whole, Summit County saw an increase in average price by an impressive 11.9% for January through June 2019 compared to January through June 2018.
+This increase raised the average price for this year to $825,974 from $738,089 in 2018.

 Breckenridge, Copper Mountain, Dillon, Frisco, Keystone, and Silverthorne.